-Join female university students from around the world for this 2-week program that explores women as leaders and innovators.
+Join female university students from around the world for this program that explores women as leaders and innovators.
 Students learn about the key theories, current trends, and the most effective techniques for creating and implementing your vision.
 Interactive activities and communication exercises complement course material.
 The program seeks to inspire the participants to utilize their new skills in order to make meaningful contributions to their society.

 Due to housing restrictions, this program is only open to female students.

 All participants required to have COVID-19 vaccination